LJDJGC/Learning-log/README.md

 Implement Clear (C) Logic: Reset all state variables (currentDisplayValue, firstOperand, operatorValue, waitingForNewInput).

 Refine Input Functions: Integrate decimal point (.) and waitingForNewInput handling more robustly within the inputDigit function.

+## 2025/10/22 Morning

+Today's session focused on integrating the core calculation logic into the calculator's state management, addressing several critical functionalities and bug fixes as requested.

+🎯 Key Accomplishments and Focus Areas

+The main goal was to finalize the functions responsible for full calculation flow (=, Clear, and continuous operations).

+Core Functions (add, subtract, etc.): These remain stable.

+operate Function: Identified a bug where the Zero Division check was performed after the division.
+This has been noted for immediate correction to ensure the error handling precedes the potentially crashing operation.

+State Management: Variables like firstOperand, operatorValue, and waitingForNewInput are correctly defined.

+Incomplete Logic: The initial implementation of handleEquals(), handleOperator(), and updateDisplay() was reviewed and found to be incomplete, specifically missing:

+The actual call to operate() within handleEquals().

+The logic for chained operations (e.g., 12 + 7 - 1), which requires immediate calculation and result preservation upon pressing a second operator.

+Robust rounding/precision logic within updateDisplay().

+Full implementation of the Zero Division Error flow (displaying the message and resetting state).

+🚧 Next Steps

+The next session will involve the final implementation of the complex logic identified during the review:

+Refactor the operate function for correct Zero Division precedence.

+Implement the complete handleOperator logic to enable seamless continuous calculations.

+Finalize handleEquals to correctly conclude the calculation and reset the necessary state.

+Complete the updateDisplay function, including result rounding and displaying the sarcastic error message for zero division.

+Connect all functions to the HTML event listeners using the provided suggestions (especially mapping button IDs to operator symbols).